nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

 }
 ```

 In this example, we will be using a simulated PCAP dataset that is known to contain SI from each of the 10 categories the model was trained for.
 The dataset is located at `examples/data/pcap_dump.jsonlines`.
-The dataset is in the `.jsonlines` format which means each new line represents an new JSON object.
+The dataset is in the `.jsonlines` format which means each new line represents a new JSON object.
 In order to parse this data, it must be ingested, split by lines into individual JSON objects, and parsed.
 This will all be handled by Morpheus.

 ## Pipeline Architecture